spthm/glio/README.md

 ====

 A Python package for reading and writing Gadget, and Gadget-like, data files.
-(glio ~ Gadget-like I/O.) It provides a basic interface for reading and writing Gadget-like snapshot files from and to a file.
+(glio ~ Gadget-like I/O.)

-glio is released under the MIT licence (see LICENCE.md). glio is compatible with Python 2.7.x and Python 3.x.
+glio is released under the MIT licence (see LICENCE.md). glio is compatible with Python 2.7.x and Python 3.x, and requires numpy.

 New file types may be added by defining a schema for the header and block data, and subclassing `SnapshotBase` (or one of its subclasses).
 See for example